Pulse-liu/Pulse-liu.github.io/_pages/about.md

 - Image-free visual tasks driven by deep learning
 - Computer vision and embedded systems

+I have published 2 SCI-indexed papers as first and second author.

 # News

 - **Aug 2026** — Awarded "Outstanding Oral Presentation" at the 16th National Conference on Quantum Imaging (Suzhou).